surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Defining Global Filter fields

-- **Filter** global filters added in this section is automatically reflected in das
+- **Filter** global filters added in this section is automatically reflected in the filter section of  dashboard.

 ## Cache option with specific duration